dwyl/learn-elixir/README.md

 provide the means for building distributed and fault-tolerant programs.
 ```

-Now that we have a description out of the way, let's start be spawning our first
+Now that we have a description out of the way, let's start by spawning our first
 process.

 ### Spawning a process